semvh/a-frame-d3/README.md

 # A-Frame combined with D3

-Trying to get the latest version of A-frame running with the latest version of D3.
+Latest versions of A-frame and D3 running together.
+Building a chart.